CharalamposZisis/Data_warehouse_project/README.md

 **Silver Layer**: This layer includes data cleaning, standardization, and normalization processes to prepare data for analysis.<br />
 **Gold Layer**: In gold Layer the data are ready for analytics

+The current study represents my first step into Data Warehousing, where I gained valuable knowledge about ETL pipeline processes.
+However, one omission in this repository is that during the ETL process I did not include quality checks for each layer.
+In future work, I plan to place greater emphasis on implementing and tracking data quality at every stage of the pipeline.

+Special Thanks to [@DataWithBaraa](https://github.com/DataWithBaraa) for his guidance.